Deferred Sales Order for Homes During Separation or Divorce

 In a divorce, one of the issues that arises is when it comes to dividing up the assets.
 This can become very complicated at times, especially when it is unclear who owns what property and what was acquired during the course of the marriage.
 The marital home can be the biggest asset that needs to be divided.

 When looking to divide assets, especially the marital home, having an attorney present is imperative.
-At The Law Office of Thomas M. Huguenor, we have over 30 years of experience in the field of family law and can help you understand how to go about filing for a deferred sales order for your home.
+At Huguenor Mattis, A.P.C., we have over 30 years of experience in the field of family law and can help you understand how to go about filing for a deferred sales order for your home.

 What is a Deferred Sales Order?